 - A January Interterm of 3 ½ weeks

 For each hour of academic credit, a student should expect to spend 50 minutes per week in class over the course of a 14-week semester, 50 minutes per day over the course of a 14-day Interterm session, or 85 minutes per week for an eight-week term.
 In addition, for each hour of credit, students should expect to spend approximately two hours outside of class for class preparation and completion of assignments.
+Courses offered in a compressed format must meet the same learning outcomes as an identical course offered during the 14-week semester at the standard pace.
+Direct instruction time is a minimum of 12.5 hours per credit awarded.
 Regardless of the length of the term, the well-prepared, motivated student should expect to devote approximately 40 hours per term, in and out of class, for each hour of credit.